Courses

 AS Foundational Abilities: Culture and Aesthetics (FA3), Projects and Methods (FA6)

 In this non-traditional photography course, we will employ historic and contemporary photographic processes as a means of creative investigation.
-We will explore such techniques as Cyanotypes, Lumens, Photograms, Anthotypes, Collaging, Digital Negatives, Polaroid Image Manipulation, and uses of Vernacular Photography.
-We will learn how these processes played an integral role in the invention of photography, and how they have been recontextualized from the mid-19th century to now.
-A variety of substrate choices will be utilized for creating our images, such as light-sensitive darkroom paper, watercolor paper, Polaroid, newsprint, fabric, wood, and other unconventional surfaces.
-Emphasis will be placed on the material nature of photography and how the medium can be pushed to its limitations.
+We will explore such techniques as Cyanotypes, Lumens, Anthotypes, Pinhole Photography, Image Collaging, Digital Negatives, Polaroid Emulsion Lifts & Alterations, and uses of Vernacular Photography.
+We will learn how these processes played an integral role in the invention of photography and how they have been recontextualized from the mid-19th century to now.
+A variety of substrate choices will be utilized for creating our images, such as light-sensitive darkroom paper, watercolor paper, Polaroid, newsprint, fabric, and other unconventional surfaces.
+Emphasis will be placed on the material nature of photography and how the medium can be pushed beyond its limitations.
 Attendance for the first class is mandatory.

 Distribution Area: Humanities